 Here, multilingual writers can mix their languages with English to their hearts’ content.
 The work we publish demonstrates the linguistic, aesthetic and creative reach of multilingual writing and seeks to interrupt, enhance, challenge, and generally complicate, the flow of English.

-All poetry will be available online as text and as audio files.
-Translations and glossaries will be provided at the poets’ discretion.
+All work will be available online as text and as audio files.
+Translations and glossaries will be provided at the writers’ discretion.
 All work remains the property of the named author.

 Submissions and enquiries